Zu den Inhalten springen

 Research Interests:

-• Spatial and temporal characterization of structure and function of cardiomyocytes
+• Spatial and temporal characterisation of structure and function of cardiomyocytes

 • Computational models of cardiac conduction